 Foundation Sculpture is an introduction to figurative work in clay.
 It covers the major techniques required in clay work, such as wedging, joining, pinching and coiling as well as the techniques of building a figurative sculpture and the utilization of mark and surface in figurative work.
 Students will produce a life-size hand and foot and two small scale heads.
 The course includes drawing in order to understand basic anatomy and form of heads, hands and feet.
 Each exercise is supplemented with slide lectures of Art Historical Master’s sculptures as well as contemporary works.

-Please note: A deposit of R1200 is required to reserve a place.
+Please note: A deposit of R1500 is required to reserve a place.
 The deposit is non-refundable and non-transferable.
-The remainder of the fee is due in two installments.
+The remainder of the fee is due at the first lesson.

 FOUNDATION SCULPTURE MATERIALS

 - A range of three or four sculpture tools.
 See the image of the tools above.
 A tool used for hollowing out in important.
 A small or medium sized one will suffice.

 - A sharp pointy tool or wooden kebab skewer stick